github-bowen/BUAA-Rails-Blog-App/README.md

 ![1](./img/7.png)

-This comment can be deleted.
+You can delete comments after posting them.

-### Modify Personal Information Page
+### Editing Personal Profile

 ![1](./img/8.png)

-### User Permission Modification Page
+### User Permission Management

-> Since creating entities for Hotel, Hotel Room, Airline Company, and Airline Route requires administrator permissions, this page is provided to modify user permissions.
-Only for testing purposes.
+> Since creating hotels, hotel rooms, airlines, and flight routes requires administrator privileges, a permission management page is provided for testing purposes.

 ![1](./img/9.png)

-Change this user to an administrator:
+You can promote a regular user to an administrator:

 ![1](./img/10.png)

-### View Registered Users (Admin)
+### Viewing Registered Users (Admin Only)

 ![1](./img/11.png)

-You can click on "Delete Account" to delete a user.
+As an administrator, you can delete user accounts.

-### Hotel Room, Hotel, Airline Company, and Airline Route Management (Admin)
+### Managing Hotels, Hotel Rooms, Airlines, and Flight Routes (Admin Only)

-Manage these four data models.
-Among them:
+Manage these four data models:

-- When creating a hotel room type, you must specify its corresponding hotel.
+- When creating a hotel room type, you must first select the hotel it belongs to;
-- When creating an airline route, you must specify the airline company it belongs to.
+- When creating a flight route, you must first select the associated airline;
-- In other words, there is a one-to-many relationship between Hotel and Room Type, and between Airline Company and Airline Route.
+- In short: there is a one-to-many relationship between hotels and room types, and between airlines and flight routes.

 ![1](./img/12.png)

 ![1](./img/13.png)

-The above screenshots show the Hotel Room Type page, and the others are similar.
+The above shows the hotel room management page; other pages are similar.

-### Travel Routes
+### Travel Route Management

 Add a travel route: